 You may want to run an Irrigation Schedule for only a specific portion of a drawing, such as an area or phase of your project.
 In these cases, you can limit the Irrigation Schedule with the help of work areas.
-For more information, see our Work Areas and Irrigation Schedules page.
-For instructions on creating a work area, see our Work Areas page.
+For more information, see our Work Areas and Irrigation Schedules documentation.
+For instructions on creating a work area, see our Work Areas documentation.

 For projects that include more than one point of connection (POC), you can also create an Irrigation Schedule that only includes equipment that is connected to a given POC.
-For more information, see our Limiting the Irrigation Schedule to a Specific POC documentation page.
+For more information, see our Limiting the Irrigation Schedule to a Specific POC documentation.